Mock High Neck Crochet Sweater Free Pattern

 Kiks + Jack Crochet highly recommends blocking all your panels before assembly.
 We understand you have finished and are eager to seam this all together!
 However blocking your panels will set your panels to the shape and size you want and give it a polished look.

 We block our panels by pinning all the pieces on to an old yoga mat and manipulating the shape and edges so the front and back panel are similar and the two sleeve panels are similar.
 We then spray it with water focusing on the edges and ensuring it is well saturated.
-Do not remove the pins until the panels are completely bone dry.
+Do not remove the pins until the panels are completely dry.

 Step 1: Seam the Front and Back Panel at the shoulder.
 Place the front and back panels together with the right sides facing together.
 With a yarn needle, seam the two panels together across the shoulders starting from the edge and across up to the stitch markers.
 Fasten off.